danielhasselrot/Font-Awesome/README.markdown

 ### Generating iOS tab bar icons
-generate.py is a script for converting Font Awesome icons to iOS tab bar icons.
+generate.py is a Python script for converting Font Awesome icons to iOS tab bar icons.
 ImageMagick should be in the PATH and called 'convert', and the output is written to the directory 'png'.